0xcf/decal-puppet/README.md

 ## Making changes

-Clone this repo into `/etc/puppet/code/environments/<your username>`, and make changes there.
+Clone this repo into `/etc/puppet/code/environments/<your username>` on the staff VM, and make changes there.
 To change the environment of a host, edit `/etc/puppet/puppet.conf` to include a line `environment = <your username>` under `[agent]`.
 If `[agent]` doesn't already exist, just create it as a new config section.
 To test your changes, run `puppet agent -t` on the host that is on your environment, and check the output.
 Make sure to change back to the `production` environment when you are done testing, otherwise it will not get any updates pushed by others.

+## Propagating changes

+After you commit your changes to master, it is necessary to pull from upstream on the staff VM, e.g. `cd /etc/puppet/code/environments/production && git pull origin master` in order for Puppet to begin updating the student machines.